 Making child custody decisions less confusing for everyone

-One of the first things a divorcing couple with children in Maryland tend to argue about is child custody.
+One of the first things a divorcing couple with children in Maryland tends to argue about is child custody.
 Who will the children live with?
 How often will you get to see them?
 Does joint custody mean I won’t get (or have to pay) child support?
 Does sole custody mean the other parent doesn’t get any input?
 Who makes all these decisions?
 And, lastly, what arrangement is in the best interest of the child?

 That last part, the best interest of the child, is the standard that courts use in determining almost everything related to child custody.
 But judges don’t know the unique dynamics of every marriage, or the unique relationships every parent develops with their children.
 When a judge has to rely on the information he receives in a courtroom from two often diametrically opposed sides, the decisions can be even tougher.
 That is why one of the most important things for either parent to know is, what should I be asking for?